Seraaron/agora/srd/appendices/Influences and Acknowledgments.md

 ###### Additional Influences

 -   [[Jobs]] are primarily influenced by my love for [Final Fantasy Tactics](https://finalfantasy.fandom.com/wiki/Final_Fantasy_Tactics).
 I've always loved multi-classing / job systems in JRPGs, though Agora isn't primarily a game about tactical combat, the inclusion of jobs is still novel to me.
 (You could just as easily call them 'skills' or 'skillsets' though, if you're thinking about hacking them).
--   The idea for '[[NPCs don't roll|only players roll]]' came from the Cypher System, by Monte Cook Games.
-Though this is an optional play-style not a core rule.
-Still, I tried to design Agora so that it _could be_ played this way if one wanted.
 -   'Say 'yes' or roll' was first introduced to me by Burning Wheel, but it actually comes from the now defunct [Dogs in the Vineyard](https://en.wikipedia.org/wiki/Dogs_in_the_Vineyard) 2004 game, by Vincent Baker.
 (Though an alternative generic system called '[DOGS](https://www.drivethrurpg.com/product/274623/Dogs)' was made in 2019 with Vincent's blessing).
 -   A few things from [Blades in the Dark](https://bladesinthedark.com/), by John Harper, like the concept of stress and flashbacks, plus a generally good design ethos.
--  'Be a fan of the players' is a common sentiment shared by many [Powered by the Apocalypse](https://itch.io/physical-games/tag-pbta) and [Forged in the Dark](https://itch.io/c/1712796/forged-in-the-dark-games) type games, as are 'playbooks' or 'playsheets' — quick-start character creation options that make pick-up-and-play a lot easier.
+-  'Be a fan of the players' is a common sentiment shared by many [Powered by the Apocalypse](https://itch.io/physical-games/tag-pbta) and [Forged in the Dark](https://itch.io/c/1712796/forged-in-the-dark-games).
 - Kevin Crawford's GMing advice in [Godbound](https://www.drivethrurpg.com/product/185959/Godbound-A-Game-of-Divine-Heroes-Free-Edition) and [Worlds Without Number](https://www.drivethrurpg.com/product/348809/Worlds-Without-Number-Free-Edition), especially in regards to making and running factions or religions, is _invaluable_.
 Definitely go check them out.
 -   [[Exclusive Features]] were directly inspired by [13th Age's](https://www.13thagesrd.com/) 'One Unique Thing', by Pelgrane Press,  except that I wanted uniques to have an actual mechanical use, whereas Circumstances fulfill the more narrative / qualitative focus in Agora.
+-   The motivation for creating [[Momentum]] in combat is also similar to the 'Escalation Die', from 13th Age, but with a very different mechanical implementation.
+-   Certain aspects of the conflict systems, such as the use of 'disposition' and 'moves', were partially-inspired by the combat system seen in Johnstone Metzger's [Nightmares Underneath](https://www.drivethrurpg.com/product/195355/The-Nightmares-Underneath), and partially-inspired by [3rd Edition Exalted](https://www.drivethrurpg.com/product/162759/Exalted-3rd-Edition?cPath=8329_24225) by Onyx Path Publishing.
--   [[Martial Combat#Exploits|Exploits]], which a target uses against you when you fail a roll in combat, are taken fairly directly from the [Forthwright RPG](https://www.drivethrurpg.com/product/223977/Forthright-Open-Roleplay-Creative-Commons-Edition), by Room 209 Gaming (CC BY 4.0), with a little editing to make them work for Agora.
+-   [[Martial Combat#Exploits|Exploits]], which a target uses against you when you fail a roll in a conflict, are taken fairly directly from the [Forthwright RPG](https://www.drivethrurpg.com/product/223977/Forthright-Open-Roleplay-creativecommons-Edition) by Room 209 Gaming (CC BY 4.0), with a little editing to make them work for Agora.
--   [[Shields Shall be Shattered]], an optional rule that turns your shield into a form of ablative armor, is popular in many OSR style games, but I think it originates from [Trollsmyth's blog](https://trollsmyth.blogspot.com/2008/05/shields-shall-be-splintered.html).
+-   [[Shields Shall be Shattered]], an optional rule that turns your shield into a form of ablative armor, is popular in many OSR games, but I think it originates from [Trollsmyth's blog](https://trollsmyth.blogspot.com/2008/05/shields-shall-be-splintered.html).

 Finally, my previous employment as a gambling auditor made me realize that roleplaying is a form of _narrative gambling_, and that if you think of it in those terms then a player _must be informed of the odds_ so that they can make informed decisions about how they want to play and what they want to put at stake.
 There's *a lot more* I could say about this, but let's leave it at that for now.